Cluedo: History

 Although the patent was granted in 1947, postwar shortages postponed the game's official United Kingdom launch until 1949.
-It was simultaneously licensed to Parker Brothers in the United States for publication, where it was renamed Clue.
+It was simultaneously licensed to Parker Brothers in the United States for publication, where it was renamed Clue, as the name "Ludo" was not widely known there, Pachisi-style games having been published under other names and brands, so the play on words would not have been generally understood.

 There were several differences between the original game concept and the one initially published in 1949.
 In particular, Pratt's original design calls for 10 characters, one of whom was to be designated the victim by random drawing prior to the start of the game.
 These 10 included the eliminated Mr. Brown, Mr. Gold, Miss Grey, and Mrs. Silver.
 The characters of Nurse White and Colonel Yellow were renamed Mrs. White and Colonel Mustard for the actual release.
 The game allowed for play of up to eight remaining characters, providing for nine suspects in total.
 Originally there were 11 rooms, including the eliminated gun room and cellar.
 In addition, there were nine weapons, including the unused bomb, syringe, shillelagh (walking stick/cudgel), fireplace poker, and the later used axe and poison.
 Some of these unused weapons and characters appeared later in spin-off versions of the game.

 Some gameplay aspects were different as well.
 Notably, the remaining playing cards were distributed into the rooms to be retrieved, rather than dealt directly to the players.
-Players also had to land on another player in order to make suggestions about that player's character through the use of special countertokens, and once exhausted, a player could no longer make suggestions.
+Players also had to land on another player in order to make suggestions about that player's character through the use of special tokens, and once exhausted, a player could no longer make suggestions.
 There were other minor differences, all of which were later updated by the game's initial release and remain essentially unchanged in the standard Classic Detective Game editions of the game.

-The methodology used in the early versions of Cluedo is remarkably similar to a traditional, if little known, American card game, The King of Hearts Has Five Sons.
+The methodology used in the early versions of Cluedo is remarkably similar to a traditional, if little known, American card game: the king of hearts has five sons.
 However, Pratt himself said his inspiration was a murder mystery parlour game he used to play with friends in which youngsters "would congregate in each other's homes for parties at weekends.
 We'd play a stupid game called Murder, where guests crept up on each other in corridors and the victim would shriek and fall on the floor".
 The country house mystery was a popular subgenre of "cosy" English detective fiction in the 1920s and 1930s; stories were set in a residence of the gentry isolated by circumstances such as a snowstorm with the suspects gathered for a weekend house party.